Map of Massillon, Ohio, approximately 1900

 Massillon, Ohio; approximately 1900.
-From University of Texas Libraries.
+University of Texas Libraries

 On March 25, 1894, Jacob Coxey and his 75 member army stepped off from Massillon, Ohio on their march to Washington D.C.
 By the time they reached Canton, about eight miles away, the number had reached 50.
 The New York Times reported that Coxey’s life insurance policy had been revoked, with “officials of the company fearing that he may meet with a violent end in his present enterprise,” and that “everyone regarded the affair as a huge joke.”
 However, recently having found ten Times articles on Coxey’s Army from March 1894 alone, I don’t think anyone could argue the fact that Jacob Coxey certainly knew how to use the media.